Head east from Wat Chaiwatthanaram to check out St Joseph’s Church with its large amber tower looming over the south bank of the Chao Phraya.

 How to get there

 From Wat Chaiwatthanaram, follow the roads that run closest to the river and keep an eye out for blue signs pointing the way to St Joseph's Church.
-It's also immediately west of Wat Putthaisawan if coming from that way.

-By David Luekens
+By David Luekens.

-Last updated on 27th November, 2014.
+Last updated on 28th February, 2016.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.